pangolin pet, pangolin as a pet, pet pangolin, pangolin pet price, pangolin for sell , pangolin adoption,

 What Is A Pangolin?

 Pangolins are the only mammal with scales, which alone makes them fascinating animals.
 Often it’s also the reason why people want to own them.
-They are just too special and cool.
+They are just too special and cool, beyond their scales, pangolins have very specific natural behaviors: they spend much of their time living underground in burrows, digging with their powerful claws and following an entirely wild lifestyle that isn’t suited for captivity.

 pangolin pet,